Shlomo Kramer

 Shlomo Kramer (שלמה קרמר; born 1966), is an Israeli information technology entrepreneur and investor.
 He is the co-founder of cyber-security companies Check Point and Imperva, as well as Cato Networks, a cloud-based network security provider.

-As of January 27, 2024, Forbes listed Shlomo Kramer net worth at US$2.2 billion, ranking him 1412 on the Billionaires list and he was ranked 17th among the top wealthiest people in Israel.
+As of March 2026, Forbes listed Shlomo Kramer's net worth at US$2.4 billion, ranking him at 1,694 on the Billionaires list.
+He is ranked among the top 20 wealthiest people in Israel.

-Personal life
+Early life

 Shlomo Kramer has been actively involved with technology all his life.
 As a youth, he worked on mainframes and sold video games.

-Kramer served in the Israel Defense Forces' Unit 8200, a crack cybersecurity and intelligence team whose operations include gathering, analyzing and decrypting data; over the years, the unit has produced many of Israel's top high-tech entrepreneurs.
+Kramer served in the Israel Defense Forces' Unit 8200, a cybersecurity and intelligence team whose operations include gathering, analyzing and decrypting data; over the years, the unit has produced many of Israel's top high-tech entrepreneurs.
 After completing his military service, Kramer earned a master's degree in Computer Science from the Hebrew University of Jerusalem and a bachelor's degree in Mathematics and Computer Science from Tel Aviv University.